DMGiulioRomano/strappi/README.md

-# Strappi
+# JOLT
-Strappi is an electroacoustic piece written for the performer Marco Di Gasbarro.
+Jolt is an electroacoustic piece written for the performer Marco Di Gasbarro.
 The composition is for a percussionist, Tibetan singing bowl, and live electronics.

 ## Compositional Intent
 This piece stems from the need to rediscover writing with a minimal ensemble, allowing me to extract complexity from seemingly simple initial conditions.